 Behavioral health’s role in addiction is so prominent that most treatment programs are constructed around it.
 For every ten people, seven are seeking care for reasons related to behavioral health.
 These can be anxiety, substance use disorder, or even diabetes management.
-Because of this connection to so many chronic conditions, behavioral health is part of most comprehensive treatment plans.
+Behavioral health is part of most comprehensive treatment plans because of this connection to so many chronic conditions.

 Understanding Behavioral Health